wgwz/simple-cookie-express-react-app/README.md

 sessions][4].
 An alternative would be to actually store the user session data in a cookie is to use [`cookie-session`][5].

+# Disclaimer

+Be careful with cookies and users data.

 [1]: https://www.youtube.com/watch?v=nviGhgtFbRo
 [2]: https://gist.github.com/Amasaabu/a74d7c928d2abc008b251b525cb58851
 [3]: https://github.com/Amasaabu